benjaminHilder/Fractionalize-NFT-Auction-Concept/README.md

-In this version we are implementing an auction feature with withdraw an NFT that has been fractionalise and the owner does not own every token
+In this version we are implementing an auction feature for withdrawing an NFT that has been fractionalise and the owner does not own every ERC20 token

 The feature is inspired by https://fractional.art/